Generic Name: ramucirumab

 Based on its mechanism of action, Cyramza may cause fetal harm [see Use in Specific Populations (8.1)].
 Advise females of reproductive potential to avoid getting pregnant while receiving Cyramza and for at least 3 months after the last dose of Cyramza.

-There is no data on overdose in humans.
+There are no data on overdose in humans.
 Cyramza was administered at doses up to 10 mg/kg every two weeks without reaching a maximum tolerated dose.

 Cyramza (ramucirumab) is a recombinant human IgG1 monoclonal antibody that specifically binds to vascular endothelial growth factor receptor 2.
 Cyramza has an approximate molecular weight of 147 kDa.
 Cyramza is produced in genetically engineered mammalian NS0 cells.